mortendahl/mortendahl.github.io/_drafts/kalami.md

 The files needed can be found in the ZIP file kalami-parsing.zip; out of these the most important are structure.ml, lexer.mll, and parser.mly.

-Starting with structure.ml we first have a piece of OCaml code defining what we would like the abstract syntax tree of a Kalami programme to look like:
+Starting with structure.ml we first have a piece of OCaml code defining what we would like the abstract syntax tree of a Kalami program to look like:

 ```ocaml
 type identifier = string